gajus/eslint-plugin-canonical/README.md

 <a name="eslint-plugin-canonical-rules-no-import-namespace-destructure"></a>
 ### <code>no-import-namespace-destructure</code>

-_The `--fix` option on the command line automatically fixes problems reported by this rule._

 Disallows the practice of importing an entire module's namespace using import * as Namespace and then destructuring specific exports from it.
 Instead, it encourages direct importing of only the necessary named exports from a module.

 <details><summary>📖 Examples</summary>